TomaszKopacz/HejWesele/README.md

 ### Join the event

+Experience seamless event access with our mobile app!
+Forget about creating an account - simply log in to the event using your credentials or scan the QR code for instant entry.
+Enjoy hassle-free event attendance with our user-friendly app.

 ### Wedding information

 If you forget your invitation, don't worry!
 After successful login, you can view the vital information about the wedding.
 See the bride and grooms profiles, find out how to reach the ceremony church or venue.
 This is your must-see page before the wedding.